-Our materials are non-circulating; we do not participate in the interlibrary loan program.
+The Research Center includes more than 90,000 bound volumes containing valuable historical and genealogical information.
+Please note our materials are non-circulating, and we do not participate in the interlibrary loan program.

 Book collections include materials pertaining to Oklahoma as well as other states.
-County histories contain information about the events that shaped a region's history, and often include valuable information about early settlers, cemeteries, schools, churches and more.
-To learn more download our County History Research Guide (PDF 437kb).
+County histories contain information about the events that shaped a region's history and often include valuable details about early settlers, cemeteries, schools, churches, and more.

-The Research Center's collection includes over 5,000 family histories donated by various individuals and organizations.
+The Research Center houses more than five thousand family histories donated by various individuals and organizations.
 Many of these books are rare or unpublished and can only be found in the Research Center.
 The Research Center is home to the state library of the Oklahoma Society of the Daughters of the American Revolution.
 This collection includes DAR Lineage Books as well as the Patriot Indexes.
 The Oklahoma Genealogical Society's vast book collection is also found in the Research Center.
 Numerous genealogical books are available to the public.

 To locate family history books, search the library catalog by typing the family name in the keyword field.
 Remember to write down the full call number as well as the author and title.
 Family history books are arranged by call number, not by surname.Search the Catalog